ssorj/skupper-example-ansible/README.md

         name: skupper
 ~~~

+The two `kubectl` tasks deploy our example application.

-The `skupper` role from the `skupper.network` collection uses
+The last task is to use the `skupper` role from the
-the inventory data to deploy Skupper.
+`skupper.network` collection to deploy the Skupper network.

+Use the `ansible-playbook` command to run the playbook:

 _**Terminal:**_